wp-plugins/ewww-image-optimizer/readme.txt

 * turn off page compression for bulk operations to avoid output buffering
 * added status messages when attempting automatic installation of jpegtran or pngout
 * NEW version of gifsicle bundled potentially produces better optimized GIFs
+* revamped settings page to combine version info, optimizer status, and installation options
+* support for pngout on Mac OS X

 = 1.2.2 =
 * fixed: uninitialized variables